BY-LAWS OF THE IDAHO WATERCOLOR SOCIETY

 Any active IWS member who moves out of the state may continue to be a member of IWS so long as such member otherwise maintains their active member status.
 However, as a non-resident member they shall not have voting rights.

 Associate membership is open to Idaho residents and non-residents.
 Only Associate members who maintain a primary residence in Idaho shall have voting rights and shall be eligible for election to a Board position other than President and Vice President.
 There are no exhibition requirements for this membership.
-Associate members may enter only Regional Open Shows and WFWS shows.
+Associate members may enter only Regional Open Shows.(and WFWS shows –was deleted)

 There are six membership designations